 I’m not a fan of hairy bittercress.
 When it goes to seed it has sharp seeds that pop up in the air when you pass by them.
 It’s easy to how or pull up by hand before it goes to seed.

-Henbit is responsible for turning lawns in the spring into swaths of purple flowers.
-It's a good food source for pollinators in the spring.
+Lamium is responsible for turning lawns in the spring into swaths of purple flowers.
+There are two common types of Lamium: hebit and dead nettle.
+It’s a good food source for pollinators in the spring.
 Let your fescues grow high in the winter to gradually remove it from the lawn over time or just accept having a colorful purple yard!
 A little spring color is a good thing!

 Wild Garlic (Allium vineale)